kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 #### Pod Spec

-Replace pod annotations with proper user interface via the Pod spec.
+This future step will replace pod annotations with proper user interface via the Pod spec.
 Below, one possible option is presented.

 Introduce a new field (e.g. class) into ResourceRequirements of Container.